 As part of the tagging process financial statement line items are marked up to elements in the ESEF taxonomy.
-If a financial statement line item is not defined in the ESEF taxonomy, an extension to the taxonomy is created.
-Ex-
+If a financial statement line item is not defined in the ESEF taxonomy. an extension to the taxonomy is created.
+Extensions must be anchored to elements in the ESEF taxonomy, except for extensions which are subtotals.